Documentation

 plugin should be executed at the test phase.

-And include com.vmlens.api
+And include com.vmlens.api as test dependency.

 <project>